 More people will become involved if legal proceedings are commenced.
 The Court will be responsible for managing the timetable and procedure.
 A Judge will be asked to decide which party is successful in the outcome of the dispute.

-The PNLA offers a register of our members to help you find the right lawyer with experience in the type of dispute concerned, in the geographical region that is most convenient to you.
+BROWSE MEMBERS to help you find the right lawyer with experience in the type of dispute concerned, in the geographical region that is most convenient to you.
 It may be that you will need to go outside your region to find the appropriate lawyer to assist you.
-Our PNLA register of ‘specialists’ supports this process should a wider team be needed.

 Find out more from Do you need a Lawyer? and Find a Specialist or contact our helpline 0117 905 5316